|

 Moderator: Steve Weis, MIT CSAIL

-Broader privacy issues, Yvo Desmedt
+privacy issues, Yvo Desmedt

 Open Letter by Richard Fleming